 If you’re an e-commerce you’re going to need something a little bit more solid.
 If you’re high-traffic, learning platform perhaps that has a lot of people, then you’re also going to need that bigger resource.
 So you can see the variations that dictate how much you know your servers are willing to respond.

-If you think your site is running a little bit slow it’s actually running really slow and not actually serving your customers evening a nice user experience then it’s time to think about your hosting.Posted by What website hosting is best for you? on 18 November 2019
+If you think your site is running a little bit slow it’s actually running really slow and not actually serving your customers evening a nice user experience then it’s time to think about your hosting.Posted by Jason Hawkins on 18 November 2019